 Would you like to spend some time enjoying nature, relaxing on or by the water?

-These lake options within 3 hours of Cincinnati are perfect for a day trip or for an extended getaway.
+I’m sharing lake options within 3 hours of Cincinnati that are perfect for a day trip or for an extended getaway.

 I highly recommend calling ahead and visiting the website for your lake of choice prior to your visit.